Australia So Much to See

 Conospermum capitatum

-An unusual red/brown cluster flower almost hidden in the dense curly strip-like foliage of the bush, which can reach up to 1.5 metres high.
+An unusual red/brown cluster of flowers almost hidden in the dense curly strip-like foliage of the bush, which can reach up to 1.5 metres high.
+Flowers can be seen top right.
 These are in the same genus as the Smokebush flowers, but are so different.

 November